dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    But in the midst of this career of delusion and imposition, those leaders became fools.
 They did everything they ought not to have done.
-They advocated plans which showed that their intention and their cause were not good.
-They labored to provoke war.
-They opposed everything which led to peace.
-They loaded the country with vexatious and unnecessary taxes, and then opposed the reduction of them.
-They opposed a reduction of useless offices that served no other purpose than to maintain their own partisans at the expense of the public.
-In short, they run themselves a-ground first, by their extravagance and next by their folly.
+They advocated plans which shewed that their intention and their cause were not good.
+They laboured to provoke war.
+They opposed every thing which led to peace. &mdash; They loaded the country with vexatious and unnecessary taxes, and then opposed the reduction of them.
+They opposed a reduction of useless offices that served no other purpose than to maintain their own partizans at the expense of the public.
+In short, they run themselves a-ground, first, by their extravagance and next by their folly.
 Blinded by their own vanity, and though bewildered in the wilderness of their own projects, they foolishly supposed themselves above detection.
 They had neither sense